PiMaker/pimaker.github.io/_texts/rvc1.md

 The C code simply calls `mem_get_word` in the execution path of each instruction.
 This works, because the function call is cheap.
 But if it were to be inlined in every instruction that reads from memory, it would slow down the shader a lot.
 Instead, we do it preventatively - before even executing the instruction-specific code, check by way of the opcode if the instruction *might* need to read a value from memory.
 If that is the case, figure out where from (which is different for regular `lX` and atomic ops), and load the memory once.
 This way, `mem_get_word` only needs to be inlined once for the entire instruction emulation path.

 We also handle unaligned memory reads creatively.
-OTOH, this would be the obvious solution:
+Off the top of my head, this would be the obvious solution:
 ```hlsl
 off = (read_addr & 3) * 8;
 val = mem_get_word(read_addr & (~3)) >> off;